WhatsApp Expert

 How Cancer changed my life

 It taught me a lot of patience.
 Before, I was always in a hurry for something or the other, always on my toes.
 This disease forced me to slow down and take a break.
-I started realising how important it was to pause for a moment at least.
-I learnt to enjoy little things, those precious moments in life.
+I started realizing how important it was to pause for a moment at least.
+I learned to enjoy little things, those precious moments in life.
 I learned that everything will come in time; I just need to do my part.

 I stopped drinking alcohol until my doctor permitted me to take one or two shots on special occasions.
 I started looking at the ingredients in everything I used, even my deodorant.
 I started opting for more natural products.
 I had never done anything like this before.